AkhilaCodes/FakeNewsClassifier/README.md

 Libraries used:

-NLTK (Natural Language Toolkit): Used for comprehensive natural language processing
+1) NLTK (Natural Language Toolkit): Used for comprehensive natural language processing

 NLTK played a crucial role in text cleaning and preprocessing.
 It facilitated tasks such as stemming, where words were reduced to their root form, promoting uniformity in the representation of words.
 Additionally, NLTK's stopwords module was employed to remove common English words that typically do not contribute much information to the meaning of a sentence.

-Pandas: Essential for data manipulation and analysis
+2) Pandas: Essential for data manipulation and analysis

 It was utilized to load the dataset containing news articles, drop any rows with missing values, and reset the DataFrame index.
 This ensured a clean and structured dataset for subsequent processing.

-NumPy: An integral library for numerical operations in Python
+3) NumPy: An integral library for numerical operations in Python

 NumPy was employed to efficiently handle numerical arrays.
 The one-hot encoded representations of the text data were converted to NumPy arrays, providing a streamlined and efficient structure for subsequent processing in the neural network model.

-TensorFlow: Served as the backend for neural network operations
+4) TensorFlow: Served as the backend for neural network operations

 TensorFlow provided the computational foundation for building and training deep learning models.
 It efficiently handled the low-level operations required for neural network training, allowing for seamless execution of complex computations on hardware accelerators.

-Keras: A high-level neural network API that runs on top of TensorFlow
+5) Keras: A high-level neural network API that runs on top of TensorFlow

 Keras simplified the process of designing and training neural networks by offering a user-friendly interface.
 In this project, the Sequential model from Keras was used to sequentially stack layers for building the architecture of the neural network.

-Scikit-Learn: A versatile machine learning library that includes various tools for data preprocessing and model evaluation.
+6) Scikit-Learn: A versatile machine learning library that includes various tools for data preprocessing and model evaluation.

 Scikit-Learn played a pivotal role in several aspects:
-Train-Test Splitting: The `train_test_split` function from Scikit-Learn was employed to split the dataset into training and testing sets, facilitating the evaluation of the model's performance on unseen data.
+a) Train-Test Splitting: The `train_test_split` function from Scikit-Learn was employed to split the dataset into training and testing sets, facilitating the evaluation of the model's performance on unseen data.

-Performance Evaluation: Scikit-Learn's metrics, such as the confusion matrix and accuracy score, were used to quantitatively assess the model's classification performance.
+b) Performance Evaluation: Scikit-Learn's metrics, such as the confusion matrix and accuracy score, were used to quantitatively assess the model's classification performance.
 These metrics provided insights into the model's ability to correctly classify instances of genuine and fake news.

 Process Steps: